 7.17.
 The size, number, and design of the access points to properties can significantly impact the character of a design.
-The New Forest's road and lanes are often narrow and informal, with limited openings, traditional gates, simple verges, and lane surfacing.
+The New Forest's roads and lanes are often narrow and informal, with limited openings, traditional gates, simple verges, and lane surfacing.
 Widening driveways or punching in additional access points to

-- properties can have a suburbanising effect upon the street scene, fragmenting and damaging the verges and network of hedgerows, many of which are highly valued for nature conservation.
-Existing accesses should be used where possible and shared vehicle and pedestrian access to properties will be encouraged. - 7.18.
+7.18.
 Gate posts and entrance gates should reflect the scale and design of the dwelling they serve and respect the character of the existing street scene.
 Only in a very few specific cases would tall ornamental brick piers with lighting and ornate wrought iron gates be appropriate.
 For most properties they appear overly grand and suburban for the New Forest setting and are not considered acceptable.
 Similarly, tall solid timber gates give properties a feeling of fortified impenetrability, which is alien to, and detracts from the open, informal character of the New Forest.
 Simple timber five bar timber or metal field gates are likely to be supported in rural settings in the New Forest and can be automatic.